10 basic steps for better backup

 1. Plan ahead.
 Backup is one strategic component of data protection; others include mirrors, snapshots and replication.
 In most environments, traditional backup serves as the last resort for data recovery.
 But as a strategic element, backup planning should be a fundamental part of the overall storage plan.

 Your backup infrastructure needs to be factored into the planning process for rolling out apps, servers and primary storage growth.
-Too often, changes in the environment aren't taken into account until the
+Too often, changes in the environment aren't taken into account until the eleventh hour.
+This causes disruptions and has a detrimental impact on the overall backup operation.

 Proper planning enables the backup team to fully understand an application's business requirements and design characteristics with respect to data protection.
 The backup policies and approach necessary for a database application that employs split mirrors and replication is considerably different than those needed for a file-based environment having no additional data protection.
 Similarly, a large enterprise application deployed across multiple servers may have complex data interdependencies that require proper backup synchronization to enable a usable recovery.